thenicebro/scenarios/linux/challenge-stream-editor-sed/step4.md

 ### Target

-The target of this step is to replace the word "apple" with "cherry" in the first line of the file `~/fruits3.txt`.
+The target of this step is to replace the word "apple" with "cherry" in the first line of the file `~/fruits3.txt`, and store the output in the `result3.txt` file.

 ### Result Example